mangosArchives/serverZero_Rel19/src/bindings/scripts/docs/SQL_guide.md

-[GUIDE] Introduction to Database content for SD2
+Introduction to Database content for SD2
 ================================================

 This guide is intended to help people